-At the end of June 2019 ShaMaran, through its wholly owned subsidiary, General Exploration Partners, Inc. ("GEP"), held a 27.6% direct interest in the Atrush PSC.
+ShaMaran, through its wholly owned subsidiary, General Exploration Partners, Inc. ("GEP"), holds a 27.6% direct interest in the Atrush PSC.
 The other interests in Atrush are held by TAQA Atrush B.V. ("TAQA" a subsidiary of Abu Dhabi National Energy Company PJSC, and the "Operator" of the Atrush Block) with a 47.4% direct interest and the KRG a 25% direct interest.
 TAQA and GEP together are the "Non-Government Contractors" to the Atrush PSC.
 The Non-Government Contractors and the KRG together are the "Contractors" to the Atrush PSC.

-On May 30, MODKV sold their 15% interest jointly to TAQA Atrush B.V and GEP, increasing the Company's interest in the Atrush Block from 20.1% to 27.6%.
+On May 30, Marathon Oil KDV B.V ("MODKV") sold their 15% interest jointly to TAQA Atrush B.V and GEP, increasing the Company's interest in the Atrush Block from 20.1% to 27.6%.